ICL Group Ltd (NYSE:ICL) Short Interest Up 43.1% in June

-ICL Group Ltd (NYSE:ICL – Get Rating) saw a significant increase in short interest in June.
+ICL Group Ltd (NYSE:ICL – Get Rating) was the target of a large increase in short interest in the month of June.
 As of June 15th, there was short interest totalling 764,000 shares, an increase of 43.1% from the May 31st total of 534,000 shares.
-Based on an average daily trading volume, of 1,370,000 shares, the short-interest ratio is currently 0.6 days.
+Based on an average daily volume of 1,370,000 shares, the days-to-cover ratio is presently 0.6 days.

+ICL Group (NYSE:ICL – Get Rating) last announced its earnings results on Wednesday, May 11th.
+The basic materials company reported $0.48 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.33 by $0.15.
+ICL Group had a return on equity of 27.48% and a net margin of 16.06%.
+The firm had revenue of $2.53 billion for the quarter, compared to analyst estimates of $2.12 billion.
+On average, equities analysts predict that ICL Group will post 1.92 EPS for the current fiscal year.

+Several large investors have recently made changes to their positions in ICL.
+Wellington Management Group LLP lifted its position in shares of ICL Group by 142.8% during the 3rd quarter.
+Wellington Management Group LLP now owns 91,714 shares of the basic materials company’s stock valued at $674,000 after buying an additional 53,941 shares in the last quarter.
+UBS Group AG lifted its position in shares of ICL Group by 63.0% during the 3rd quarter.
+UBS Group AG now owns 1,929,655 shares of the basic materials company’s stock valued at $14,029,000 after buying an additional 745,907 shares in the last quarter.
+Schonfeld Strategic Advisors LLC purchased a new position in shares of ICL Group during the 3rd quarter valued at approximately $74,000.
+Exchange Traded Concepts LLC purchased a new position in shares of ICL Group during the 4th quarter valued at approximately $36,000.
+Finally, Russell Investments Group Ltd. lifted its position in shares of ICL Group by 70.5% during the 4th quarter.
+Russell Investments Group Ltd. now owns 1,967,590 shares of the basic materials company’s stock valued at $18,969,000 after buying an additional 813,899 shares in the last quarter.

-ICL has been the topic of several research reports.
-Barclays initiated coverage on ICL Group in a report on Wednesday, June 1st.
+A number of research analysts have issued reports on ICL shares.
+Barclays started coverage on shares of ICL Group in a research report on Wednesday, June 1st.
 They set an “equal weight” rating and a $12.00 price objective on the stock.
-Morgan Stanley raised their price objective on ICL Group from $10.00 to $11.00 and gave the stock an “equal weight” rating in a report on Thursday, March 17th.
-Finally, StockNews.com initiated coverage on ICL Group in a report on Thursday, March 31st.
+StockNews.com started coverage on shares of ICL Group in a research report on Thursday, March 31st.
 They set a “strong-buy” rating on the stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Wellington Management Group LLP boosted its holdings in ICL Group by 142.8% in the 3rd quarter.
-Wellington Management Group LLP now owns 91,714 shares of the basic materials company’s stock valued at $674,000 after purchasing an additional 53,941 shares in the last quarter.
-UBS Group AG boosted its holdings in ICL Group by 63.0% in the 3rd quarter.
-UBS Group AG now owns 1,929,655 shares of the basic materials company’s stock valued at $14,029,000 after purchasing an additional 745,907 shares in the last quarter.
-Schonfeld Strategic Advisors LLC purchased a new stake in ICL Group in the 3rd quarter valued at approximately $74,000.
-Exchange Traded Concepts LLC purchased a new stake in ICL Group in the 4th quarter valued at approximately $36,000.
-Finally, Russell Investments Group Ltd. boosted its holdings in ICL Group by 70.5% in the 4th quarter.
-Russell Investments Group Ltd. now owns 1,967,590 shares of the basic materials company’s stock valued at $18,969,000 after purchasing an additional 813,899 shares in the last quarter.

-ICL Group (NYSE:ICL – Get Rating) last released its quarterly earnings results on Wednesday, May 11th.
-The basic materials company reported $0.48 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.33 by $0.15.
-ICL Group had a return on equity of 27.48% and a net margin of 16.06%.
-The firm had revenue of $2.53 billion for the quarter, compared to analyst estimates of $2.12 billion.
-As a group, analysts forecast that ICL Group will post 1.92 earnings per share for the current year.

-The business also recently declared a dividend, which was paid on Wednesday, June 1st.
-Investors of record on Wednesday, June 1st were issued a dividend of $23.832 per share.
-The ex-dividend date of this dividend was Tuesday, May 31st.
-This represents a dividend yield of 2.54%.
-This is a positive change from ICL Group’s previous dividend of $0.05.
-ICL Group’s dividend payout ratio (DPR) is currently 96.94%.
+Finally, Morgan Stanley boosted their price objective on shares of ICL Group from $10.00 to $11.00 and gave the company an “equal weight” rating in a research report on Thursday, March 17th.

 ICL Group Company Profile (Get Rating)